 The School Mass is celebrated weekly on Wednesdays at 8:00 a.m.
 School Mass is also celebrated on the Holy Days of Obligation, Ash Wednesday.
 All parents, grandparents, guests, etc., are invited to attend the school Mass.
 Grades 1 through 8 attend Mass throughout the year.
-K5 will attend Mass towards the end of September.
+K5 may attend Mass later in the year.